tanzilli/Hat-a3-webgui/README.md

 This package is required by the widget python/ptemp.py to get info from [OpenWeatherMap](https://openweathermap.org/)

 	sudo apt-get install python-requests

-This package is required just if you want to generate gif image from video using this script [video/m2g_2.sh](Hat-a3-webgui/video/m2g_2.sh)

-	sudo apt-get install ffmpeg

 ## Systemd service